Wildcards

 For instance:

-- The rmcommand can be used to remove multiple files and directories (remember to use the option-rto remove directories usingrm).
+rmcommand can be used to remove multiple files and directories (remember to use the option-rto remove directories usingrm). - The

-- The lscommand can be used to list files and the contents of directories.
+lscommand can be used to list files and the contents of directories.

 Examples